 Learning to live with other people can be a bit of a challenge!
 That’s why we have Resident Assistants and a Housing Coordinator who live on campus.
 They will work with students to enforce policies, help mediate conflicts, and provide social and educational programming.
 If roommate issues cannot be solved, the housing staff will work to relocate one or more of the roommates.

 Although it is not required, many students bring a computer to campus.
 While there are public computers in the library and in the labs, nothing beats the convenience of having a computer at your disposal day and night.
 Another incentive to bring a computer is our high-speed data network, which is available at no charge via a wired or wireless connection in every room.
 For those students who bring laptops, wireless access is available across campus.

 You can deposit funds to a BuckID account with a credit or debit card by clicking "Make a Deposit" on the BuckID home page.
 This money can be used in the university bookstore, Café Carmen, vending and laundry facilities, as well as several local restaurants and businesses.

 Ohio State ATI does not have university transportation for students.
 We are a small enough campus that the convenience of walking to and from the Applewood Village Apartments to our classroom buildings is only a five minute walk.
 However, our farm and golf course require a driving commute, if the student's major involves those facilities.
 Typically, students can carpool with their classmates if they do not have a means of transportation.

-The Wooster Bus Transit does routinely stop at the Applewood Village for students who would like to go to other stores, restaurants, and shops in Wooster.
+The Wooster Bus Transit does routinely stop at Fisher Auditorium on the Wooster campus for students who would like to go to other stores, restaurants, and shops in Wooster.
 The days, times, and route locations are posted on campus for students who take advantage of this system.
 This is free to students by showing their BuckID.